JustinHaoLu/ownFunctionTest/README.md

 	So the lefting documents are the C code documents that has its own function.

 	You can see the details at every C code documents.

+4. 2021年10月9日update:

+	Create a new directory named"Cpp_Code".

+	This directory contains some algorithms using Cpp codes.

+	It includes two directories ".vscode" and "algorithms".

+	The ".vscode" has the function that it can run and debug files built in the environment.

+	Besides, there is another directory named "algorithms".

+	This directory also has two son branches:"bin" and others.

+	The bin directory contains the Cpp code which has been debuged into an executed program.

+	Last, the lefting documents are the C code documents that has its own function.

+	You can see the details at every Cpp code documents.